 Now that you know all the basic terms and have gathered your supplies (right?!), it’s time to dive into the really important part — the actual how-to!

-It does take soap 4 – 6 weeks to cure…get all-natural soap now!
+It does take soap 4 – 6 weeks to cure.
+Don’t have time to wait?
+Get all-natural soap now!
 Shop at Earthley and purchase pure, natural cold process soap now. 🙂

 Which cold process soap oils do you plan to use?